zuoyigehaobing/SI507-FinalProject/README.md

 ### step2: go inside SI507-FinalProject and create a virtual python environment

-- Make sure you are in SI507-FinalProject
+- Make sure you are in folder SI507-FinalProject

 - On Mac: **/usr/local/bin/python3 -m venv env**